Range Rover SUV - Reliability & safety

 The latest Range Rover is built in a different way and in a different factory to the previous car, while its electrical components are less complex and more reliable.

-Too few Range Rover owners participated in our 2019 Driver Power satisfaction survey for it to be included.
-However, Land Rover finished 20th overall out of 30 brands covered in our 2019 survey, a disappointing fall from seventh place in 2018.
-The number of owners reporting a fault increased from 18.1% to 35.7%, the highest average share of faults of all the top 30 manufacturers.
+Too few Range Rover owners participated in our 2020 Driver Power satisfaction survey for it to be included.
+However, Land Rover finished 25th overall out of 30 brands covered in our 2020 survey, a disappointing fall from seventh place in 2018.
+The number of owners reporting a fault was 33.8%, the highest proportion of all the top 30 manufacturers.

 The Range Rover has also been awarded a five-star Euro NCAP safety rating, which includes one of the highest ratings ever given for pedestrian protection in the large off-roader category.